Science and Tech

 Biology junior sets sights on medical school and inspiring others

-Overcoming a lack of economic or educational resources, Jocelyn Torres is is studying Biology and aiming for her next degree through the Joint Admission Medical Program.
+Overcoming a lack of economic or educational resources, Jocelyn Torres is studying Biology and aiming for her next degree through the Joint Admission Medical Program.

 Cybersecurity degree nets prestigious designation from NSA, DHS